When and How to Cut the Ties of Bad Family Relationships

 When You Decide to Sever Ties with a Family Member...

 - Know that it's difficult.
 Death is final, but cutting ties is like death without the closure.
-Give yourself the love and time to grieve because cutting ties is a process.
-You will probably feel the worst when the first birthday or holiday rolls around, but you can prepare yourself by just expecting difficulty and practicing self-care rituals as well as journaling.
+Give yourself the love and time to grieve because cutting ties is a grief process.
+You will probably feel the worst when the first birthday or holiday rolls around, but you can prepare yourself by practicing self-care rituals as well as journaling.
 Remember that these unpleasant feelings are less harmful than if you had kept the relationship intact.
+Feelings like guilt and shame are part of the problem, and they are finally unraveling themselves and slowly being released.
+Many feelings you may experience were the way in which family controlled you.
+They must be released to heal.

 - Focus on who you have and who you are.
 Having a good support system of friends or other family members makes cutting ties easier.
 Maintaining your values is a part of who you are.
 Knowing who you are, what you stand for, and who supports you is your North Star, your compass.

 - Don't pretend everything is okay.
 Don’t minimize your thoughts and feelings by pretending everything is ok.
-When applicable, talk to other family members about your situation.
-Let them know you will be avoiding contact with this person.
-Briefly explain why, and don't back down.
+Pretending and avoidance are common in dysfunctional families.
+Speak up!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.